FilmOn Higher Quality

 The app doesn’t support any of the DVR features FilmOn offer, so unless you plan to use them with other devices I’d suggest not adding on any extras.

-The app should be updating on your Roku today, or if you have a NOW TV box you can sideload using this ZIP file
+The app should be updating on your Roku today (private channel arteseafon), or if you have a NOW TV box you can sideload using this ZIP file

 https://drive.google.com/open?id=0B787MtHYmgPnal8tVFR6X1diT00